Make Your Double Masking Effective: Do’s & Dont’s

 By Richa Arora +2 more

 India is battling through the second wave of the coronavirus pandemic.
 Believe it or not, every person plays a part towards recovery to a gradual and safe return to a pre-pandemic time.
 Especially, with the presence of new COVID-19 strains in India, it is crucial for every individual to follow safety guidelines diligently to mitigate the risk of spread.

 Getting vaccinated for protection is every individual’s responsibility.
-If a vaccine is not available at this time, we advise you to mask up and stay protected!
+If a vaccine is not available, we advise you to mask up, stay protected!